 - a feeling of fullness in the ear

-Inserting cotton buds or other objects into the ear in an attempt to clean it can cause an earwax blockage.
-This is because the objects push the earwax further down the ear canal.
+Inserting cotton buds or other objects into the ear in an attempt to clean it can actually cause or worsen an earwax blockage.
+This is because the objects push the earwax further down into the ear canal.

 If the body is producing excessive amounts of earwax, people can buy OTC ear drops to deal with the problem safely.

-Another method of preventing earwax blockages is to soften the earwax in the ears by putting a solution into them a few times a month.
-People can choose from a range of products online, including earwax removal drops, mineral oil, and hydrogen peroxide.
+Another method of preventing earwax blockages involves a person placing drops of a solution into their ears a few times per month to help soften the earwax.
+People can choose from a range of products online, including:

-Regularly irrigating the ear may help to prevent earwax buildups, but it is usually best to save this for treating an actual blockage.
-Never irrigate the ears of young children without talking to a doctor first.
+Regularly irrigating the ear may help prevent earwax buildups, but it is usually best to save this for treating an actual blockage.
+A person should never irrigate the ears of young children without talking with a doctor first.

 People can treat most earwax blockages at home.
 However, the ear canal and eardrum are delicate, so it can be safer to visit a doctor for earwax removal.